 Did you find your reason for scheduling your annual mammogram?
 Great!
 Annual screening mammograms are recommended for women starting at age 40 with the goal of detecting signs of breast cancer in the earliest stages when it can be more effectively treated.
 Your breasts change over time, and annual screenings help identify even the smallest changes in your breast health.
 Starting screenings at 40 helps provide a baseline to compare these changes year over year and to provide you with peace of mind or a path forward should a concern be found.

-Now that you have made your appointment, here’s how to prepare and what you should expect before, during and after your screening.
+Now that you have made your appointment, here’s how to prepare for a mammogram and what you should expect before, during and after your screening.

 Preparing for Your Visit

-Fortunately, there’s not much preparation to do before an annual screening mammogram.
+Fortunately, there’s not much preparation needed for an annual screening mammogram.
 Just be sure to wear a two-piece outfit and do not put on deodorant, lotion, or perfume.
 Feel free to eat or drink before your appointment.